tencent cloud

 {"Compression","CompressionLZ4"}

-On the producer side, send messageCompression as a normal message.
+At the Producer end, send messageCompression as a normal message.

-On the consumer side, read the message key to access the compression method used, and perform independent decompression.
+On the Consumer side, read the message key to obtain the compression method used and independently decompress.

-If an application requires higher throughput, it can use an asynchronous producer to increase the speed of message sending.
-At the same time, batch message sending can be utilized to reduce network overhead and IO consumption.
-If an application demands higher reliability, a synchronous producer can be used to ensure successful message delivery.
-Additionally, the ACK acknowledgement mechanism and transaction mechanism can be employed to guarantee message reliability and consistency.
-For specific parameter optimization, see Producer Parameters and Optimization.
+If the application requires higher throughput, an asynchronous producer can be used to increase message delivery speed.
+Simultaneously, messages can be sent in batches to reduce network overhead and IO consumption.
+If the application demands higher reliability, a synchronous producer should be used to ensure successful message delivery.
+Additionally, the ACK confirmation mechanism and transaction mechanism can be employed to guarantee message reliability and consistency.
+For specific parameter tuning, refer to Producer Parameters and Tuning.

 #include <stdio.h>